Rental Assistance Programs by City and County

-- Some communities also work with private landlords to expand access to rental housing.
-These partnerships may include rental units offered to tenants with limited credit history or past evictions, often with income-based rent or supportive services.
-Availability and participation vary by area from the private rental homes for rent near you with no credit check and that are income based as well.
+Some communities also work with private landlords to expand housing access for renters with limited credit history or prior evictions, often through income-based rent arrangements or supportive services.
+Availability depends on local participation — a directory of private rental homes with no credit check requirements covers income-based options.

 Local rental assistance programs by state, city, county and in your community